rlucioni/recipes/recipes/chocolate-mug-cake.md

 2. Stir in milk and any fillings.
 3. Mix flour and baking powder thoroughly.
 Stir into batter until just combined.
 4. Split batter between two coffee mugs.
 Tap to settle.
-5. Microwave on high for 45 seconds at 1000W.
+5. Microwave one at a time on high for 45 seconds at 1000W.
 6. Let sit for at least 2-3 minutes.

 Serve with vanilla ice cream.